apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jane's Addiction cancels upcoming show, issues apology after lead singer punches guitarist on stage**
+**Bryan Kohberger moved to Boise ahead of Idaho college murder trial**

-You can read more about it [here](https://pagesix.com/2024/09/15/celebrity-news/janes-addiction-cancels-upcoming-show-issues-apology-after-lead-singer-punches-guitarist-on-stage/).
+You can read more about it [here](https://www.nbcnews.com/news/us-news/idaho-college-murders-bryan-kohberger-moved-boise-ahead-trial-rcna171167).

 ## Requirements
 - Python 3.8